Deterministic Inference across Tensor Parallel Sizes That Eliminates Training-Inference Mismatch

-Large language models (LLMs) are increasingly powering various real-world applications~\cite{chang2024survey, yuan2025science}.
+Large language models (LLMs) are increasingly powering various real-world applications~\cite{chang2024survey, yuan2025science,lmr}.
 In many of these scenarios, reproducibility is essential, meaning the generation process must be deterministic: given a fixed random seed and identical inputs, the model should produce the same outputs across different system configurations and different runs.

-We emphasize that deterministic inference is particularly crucial in three contexts. \textit{(1) Evaluation with LLM-as-a-judge}~\cite{zheng2023judging, llm_judge_survey, judging_the_judges}, where LLMs are used as evaluators to assess the quality of other models.
-If the judge model produces inconsistent evaluation for same inputs, the comparison becomes unreliable. \textit{(2) Multi-agent systems}, where multiple LLMs collaboratively complete one task~\cite{multiagent_system_survey}.
-The non-determinism of one model can cascade across the entire system, producing divergent trajectories and making debugging challenging~\cite{multi_agent_resilience}. \textit{(3) Reinforcement Learning (RL) with LLMs}~\cite{sheng2025hybridflow}, where training and rollout usually use different software stacks (e.g., Fully Sharded Data Parallel (FSDP)~\cite{fsdp} vs. vLLM~\cite{vllm}) and configurations (e.g., different tensor-parallel (TP) sizes).
+We emphasize that determinism is particularly crucial in three contexts. \textit{(1) Evaluation with LLM-as-a-judge}~\cite{zheng2023judging, llm_judge_survey, judging_the_judges,medical_reasoning_evaluation,ulsa}, where LLMs are used as evaluators to assess the quality of other models.
+If the judge model produces inconsistent evaluation for same inputs, the comparison becomes unreliable. \textit{(2) Multi-agent systems}, where multiple LLMs collaboratively complete one task~\cite{multiagent_system_survey,outlook_mas}.
+The nondeterminism of one model can cascade across the entire system, producing divergent trajectories and making debugging challenging~\cite{multi_agent_resilience}. \textit{(3) Reinforcement Learning (RL) with LLMs}~\cite{ds_math, sheng2025hybridflow,ds_r1}, where training and rollout usually use different frameworks (e.g., Fully Sharded Data Parallel (FSDP)~\cite{fsdp} vs. vLLM~\cite{vllm}) and configurations (e.g., different tensor-parallel (TP) sizes).
 As shown in Figure~\ref{fig:intro_prob_mismatch}, the probabilities computed by the training and rollout engines exhibit a large gap, which can significantly affect the learning process and make an on-policy RL process behave more like off-policy~\cite{yao2025offpolicy}.

-Unfortunately, prior studies have shown that determinism is a \emph{missing} property in today's LLM systems, under both greedy decoding and random sampling.
-When changing system configuration, such as batch size and TP size \cite{fp32death, batchinv}, the same input will lead to different results.
-Even with greedy decoding, which should be deterministic since it always selects the most probable next token, reasoning models like DeepSeek-R1-Distill-Qwen-7B can still show up to a 9\% variation in accuracy on the AIME dataset \cite{fp32death}.
-Also, under random sampling, the hardware and system configurations introduce extra variance, making it hard to compare different methods.
+Unfortunately, prior studies have shown that determinism is a \emph{missing} property in today's LLM systems.
+Even under greedy decoding, changing system configurations such as batch size and TP size~\cite{fp32death, batchinv} can cause the same input to produce different outputs, leading to up to 9\% variation in accuracy on the AIME dataset~\cite{fp32death}.